-If your vehicle becomes stuck in mud, sand, or snow, it I can often be moved by a rocking motion.
-Turn your 6 steering wheel right and left to clear the area around the front wheels.
+If your vehicle becomes stuck in mud, sand, or snow, it can often be moved by a rocking motion.
+Turn your steering wheel right and left to clear the area around the front wheels.
 Then shift back and forth between DRIVE and REVERSE.
-Using the least accelerator pedal pressure to maintain the rocking motion without spinning the wheels is most effective.
+Using the least accelerator pedal pressure

+If frequent jump-starting is required to start your vehicle, to maintain the rocking motion without spinning the wheels is most effective.